jdlehman/react-fuzzy-filter/README.md

 ### onChange

-`onChange` is an optional callback function that is called after the value in the input field changes via an `onchange` event.
+`onChange` is an optional callback function that is called BEFORE the value in the input field changes via an `onchange` event.
 If it returns `false`, the new value will not be propagated to the shared state. (returning nothing or any other return will propagate the state).

 # FilterResults